-Section 16(a) of the Securities Exchange Act of 1934 requires the Company's directors and executive officers and persons who own beneficially more than ten percent of any class of equity security of the Company to file with the Securities and Exchange Commission initial reports of such ownership and reports of changes in such ownership.
-Officers, directors and such beneficial owners are required by Securities and Exchange Commission regulation to furnish the Company with copies of all Section 16(a) forms they file.
-To the Company's knowledge, based solely on review of the copies of such reports furnished to the Company and written representations that no other reports were required, during the fiscal year ended September 30, 2008, all Section 16(a) reports applicable to its officers, directors and greater than ten percent beneficial owners were timely filed, except that the following filing was late: Mr. Antle - one Form 4 involving three transactions.
+Section 16(a) of the Securities Exchange Act of 1934 requires the Company's directors and executive officers and persons who own beneficially more than ten percent of any class of equity security of the Company to file with the SEC initial reports of such ownership and reports of changes in such ownership.
+Officers, directors and such beneficial owners are required by SEC regulation to furnish the Company with copies of all Section 16(a) forms they file.
+To the Company's knowledge, based solely on review of the copies of such reports furnished to the Company and written representations that no other reports were required, during the fiscal year ended September 30, 2009, all Section 16(a) reports applicable to its officers, directors and greater than ten percent beneficial owners were timely filed.

 II.
-PROPOSAL TO RATIFY COMPANY'S SELECTION OF KPMG LLP AS INDEPENDENT PUBLIC ACCOUNTANTS FOR FISCAL YEAR 2009
+PROPOSAL TO RATIFY COMPANY'S APPOINTMENT OF KPMG LLP AS INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR FISCAL YEAR 2010

-The Board of Directors unanimously recommends a vote FOR ratification of the selection of KPMG LLP as independent public accountants for the fiscal year ending September 30, 2009.
+The Board of Directors unanimously recommends a vote FOR the appointment of KPMG LLP as independent registered public accounting firm for the fiscal year ending September 30, 2010.

-The Audit and Finance Committee has appointed KPMG LLP, an independent registered public accounting firm, as independent public accountants of the Company for the fiscal year ending September 30, 2009.
+The Audit and Finance Committee has appointed KPMG LLP, an independent registered public accounting firm, as independent public accountants of the Company for the fiscal year ending September 30, 2010.

 KPMG LLP or its predecessor firms have served as the independent public accountants of the Company since its incorporation in 1990.
-A representative of KPMG LLP is expected to be present at the 2009 Annual Meeting with the opportunity to make a statement and respond to appropriate questions from Stockholders.
+A representative of KPMG LLP is expected to be present at the 2010 Annual Meeting with the opportunity to make a statement and respond to appropriate questions from Stockholders.

-Although this appointment is not required to be submitted to a vote of Stockholders, the Board of Directors believes it is appropriate to request that the Stockholders ratify the appointment of KPMG LLP as the independent registered public accounting firm of the Company for the fiscal year ending September 30, 2009.
-If the Stockholders do not ratify, the Audit and Finance Committee will investigate the reasons for Stockholder rejection and will reconsider the appointment.
+Although this appointment is not required to be submitted to a vote of Stockholders, the Board of Directors believes it is appropriate to request that the Stockholders ratify the appointment of KPMG LLP as the independent registered public accounting firm of the Company for the fiscal year ending September 30, 2010.
+If the Stockholders do not ratify this appointment, the Audit and Finance Committee will investigate the reasons for Stockholder rejection and will reconsider the appointment.